 Certain owners of forprofit companies have made it their business to control their employees' access to birth control.
 In 2014, the U.S. Supreme Court devastatingly agreed with Hobby Lobby, a national arts and crafts chain owned and operated by the Green family, that corporations with religiously held principles had the right to refuse to provide birth control coverage for their employees.
 The Court ruled against birth control access in a 5-4 decision, setting a new precedent that allowed for "the commercial, profit-making world" to deny people access to basic health-care.
-Justice Ginsburg noted in her dissent that this ruling opened the door to the denial of other kinds of health-care based on their bosses' beliefs.209 upon the constitutional separation of church and state.214 In July 2019, a federal appeals court affirmed a lower court ruling blocking the final rules issued by the Trump/Pence administration.215 The administration, however, has appealed, and the matter will ultimately be decided by the U.S. Supreme Court in 2020.216
+Justice Ginsburg noted in her dissent that this ruling opened the door to the denial of other kinds of health-care based on their bosses' beliefs.209 upon the constitutional separation of church and state.
+In July 2019, a federal appeals court affirmed a lower court ruling blocking the final rules issued by the Trump/Pence administration.
+The administration, however, appealed.
+In July 2020, the U.S. Supreme Court upheld the two Trump/Pence administration rules that allow any nongovernmental employer- even publicly traded for-profit companies - to deny their employees the contraceptive coverage provided by the ACA by claiming a "moral" or "religious" objection.
+The ruling was a major blow to reproductive health and rights.